• PARTICLE[S]

 Jewellery artist, winner of the Zinneke Prize in the first edition

-Owner of More Upstairs Gallery, Brussel.
+Owner of More Upstairs Gallery, Brussels.
 Expert of the contemporary jewellery department at Pierre Bergé Auction.